srijansood/2340web/README.md

         * Delete Friend**
 5. **Wishlist: TODO**
     * Add new item
-    * View existing items in wishlist below add
+    * View existing items in wishlist
     * Groupon coupon offer on adding item to wishlist (*EC 5-10*)
     * Scan items in wishlist across friends' sales reports on log in.
 Notification on match, push notification (*EC 5*)